MilanVlaski/issue-tracking/README.md

   Ovo je sve tema za spring sekjuriti...
  # To do
 ## Must do
+- [ ] Add some margin top to the report a problem button
 - [ ] Style Report problem.
 This should be generic table styling, and small logo.
 - [ ] Style Login and Register pages (generic form styling again)
 - [x] Translate problem state to english (probably by using a dto)